Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 Under Effect Size, select η² (eta-squared).

-Under Assumption Checks, select: all options under Sphericity tests, Homogeneity test, and Q-Q plot.
+Under Assumption Checks, select: all options under Sphericity tests, Homogeneity test (if including a Between-Subjects Factor), and Q-Q plot.

 Under Post-Hoc Tests, move the Repeated Measures Factor to the box on the right.